pschatzmann/arduino-audio-driver/README.md

 ```

 I recommend to use git because you can easily update to the latest version just by executing the git pull command in the project folder.

+Please consult the Wiki on how to use this library in IDF, Zephyr or PlatformIO

 ## Sponsor Me